iwanmota/LibraryProject/PROJECT_PLAN.md

 ## Incremental Learning Approach

-This project follows a gradual, week-by-week learning path to master Spring Boot while building a functional library management system.
+This project follows a gradual, week-by-week learning path to master Spring Boot while building a functional library management system using Java 21.

 ---